 What Are Network Security Protocols?

 There are various categories of protocols like routing protocols, mail transferring protocols, remote communication protocols, and many more.
 Network security protocols are one such category that makes sure that the security and integrity of the data are preserved over a network.
-Various methodologies, techniques, and processes are involved in these protocols to secure the network data from any illegitimate attempt in reviewing or extracting the actual content of data.
+Various methodologies, techniques, and processes are involved in these protocols to secure the network data from any illegitimate attempt to review or extract the actual content of data.

 Some Network Security Protocols